dcppc/dcppc-phase1-demos/descriptions/calcium-demo1.md

-# Calcium DEMO 1 - Data Availability
+# Calcium Demo 1 - Data Availability

 Onboard TOPMed CRAMs in Google/AWS clouds, agree on GUIDs used, setup accounts for researchers from TOPMed in the FireCloud and other environments.